Back to Blog

 Introduction: From Frustration to Resolution

 While the prospect of legal proceedings can be daunting, the SCC process is designed to be navigated by a layperson without legal representation.
 The journey can be broken down into four distinct phases: the pre-court preparations, initiating the formal claim, the court hearing itself, and the post-judgment actions.
-Following these steps carefully is the key to a successful outcome.

 Phase 1: Before You Go to Court